Wycology/extract_raster/README.md

 # extract_raster
-Here I demonstrate ouput of raster extraction using polygons of concern
+Here I demonstrate ouput of raster extraction using polygons of concern.